blandfort/perspectival/README.md

 - Document properly
   - Add how-to
   - Brush up demo notebook
+- Create a Python package so that Perspectival can be installed locally
 - Adjust preprocessing / dataset loading to match reported performances on hellaswag (smallest apple model 5 points below, largest 10 points – but based on 100 samples from training set only)